-Pears are a mild, sweet fruit that are a bit bigger than an apple in size, and have a slightly thinner top half, and rounded bottom giving them their ‘pear-shape’.
-They typically have yellow-green skin on the outside, and a white, soft flesh on the inside all of which is edible.
-There is a small core in the middle which is more fibrous and often inedible.
+Pears are a sweet fruit, a little larger than an apple in size and have a slightly thinner top half and rounded bottom giving them their ‘pear-shape’.
+They typically have yellow-green skin on the outside, and a white, soft flesh on the inside, all of which is edible.
+There is a small core which is more fibrous and often inedible.

-Pears are traditionally in season in the UK in September and October.
-They grow on trees and are picked for harvesting when ripe.
+Pears are in season in the UK between September and October.

-Pears are also a good source of fibre, with 2.7g per 100g and there is growing evidence about the importance of this pear fibre and the role it may play in the health of our gut microbiome (gut bacteria) and in preventing both obesity and type 2 diabetes.
+Pears are a good source of both soluble and insoluble fibre, there is growing evidence of the importance of fibre and the role it may play in the health of our gut microbiota (the community of bacteria that live in our intestines) and in preventing obesity and type 2 diabetes.

-Some people are allergic to pears – this is especially if they already have an allergy to those in the birch pollen group.
-Signs of an allergy normally develop within minutes and can include itching of the mouth or throat, red patches on the skin or a cough and you should see your GP if you experience an adverse reaction to pears.
+Some people are allergic to pears – most notably, those with an allergy to the birch pollen group of plants.
+Signs of an allergy normally develop within minutes and can include itching of the mouth or throat, red patches on the skin or a cough and you should see your GP if you experience an adverse reaction.

-However, if more serious symptoms develop such as difficulty breathing, light-headedness or blue lips then this is a severe reaction, known as anaphylaxis, and requires immediate medical attention and you must call for an ambulance immediately.
+If more serious symptoms develop such as difficulty breathing, light-headedness or blue lips then this is a severe reaction, known as anaphylaxis, and requires immediate medical attention.

 Read more from the NHS about allergic reactions.

 Pears are relatively high in fructose and sorbitol, natural sugars which some people find hard to absorb.
 In such people pears may initiate irritable bowel-like symptoms.